bennypagett/bulls-project/README.md

 This project highlighted several trends within the NBA data and the NBA overall standings results.
 This mode of retrospective/prospective analysis still relies on the game based execution of set actions/reactions.
 This can be seen within the confidence intervals within each predictive variable, showing the margin for difference between expected and observed.

-The purpose and problem that this method of analysis provides is a way to see through the inflated market values for athletes and highlight the true value of players based on their repeated trends.I believe that the predictive formula of:
+The purpose and problem that this method of analysis addresses is a way to see through the inflated market values for athletes and highlight the true value of players based on their repeated trends.I believe that the predictive formula of:

 **Points per minute**

 <p align="center">
 <img src="https://latex.codecogs.com/gif.latex?\inline&space;\dpi{200}&space;\bg_black&space;PTS\_per\_MP{_{\beta1}}&space;=&space;-0.382&space;&plus;&space;0.699&space;*&space;eFGp&space;&plus;&space;-0.0330&space;*&space;TRB_MP&space;&plus;&space;2.39&space;*&space;Tm\_use\_total&space;&plus;&space;0.00000965&space;*&space;EFF&space;&plus;&space;-0.00000803&space;*&space;TrV"" title="PTS\_per\_MP{_{\beta1}} = -0.382 + 0.699 * eFGp + -0.0330 * TRB_MP + 2.39 * Tm\_use\_total + 0.00000965 * EFF + -0.00000803 * TrV"" />
 </p>

+Can provide valuable insight into the real value and contribution players are making/could make in a new team.

 I hope you enjoy this project as much as I did.
 Although challenging in the initial cleaning/set up/modeling, it is engaging when looking through final product and to see the results.
 <br/>